MingyueX/GreenLens/README.md

 <!-- GETTING STARTED -->
 ## Getting Started 🔰

-If you would like to try our app, please download our [APK](https://drive.google.com/drive/folders/17-Yu3KXcgJiFapGc2AjJ2dHNC30YUbup) from Google Drive and install it on your Android phone (see [Quick Installation](#quick-installation)).
+If you would like to try our app, please download our [APK](https://drive.google.com/drive/folders/17-Yu3KXcgJiFapGc2AjJ2dHNC30YUbup) from Google Drive and install it on your Android phone (see [Installation Tutorial](howtoinstall.md)).
 Before using the app, we strongly recommend checking [Support Device](https://developers.google.com/ar/devices) to ensure device compatibility.

 If you are a developer or an ecological researcher interested in understanding how the app operates in depth, you can clone this repository and open it in a IDE like Android Studio.
 This also allows you to customize some functionalities.
 However, before doing so, we recommend that you review [our paper](https://www.sciencedirect.com/science/article/pii/S1574954124003169?ssrnid=4786687&dgcid=SSRN_redirect_SD) to understand the app's implementation details, image processing pipeline, and diameter estimation methodology.
 ### Prerequisites 🔑